scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 However, ASes do not have to apply the algorithm used by SCION to compute the hop field MAC.
 As a hop field’s MAC is only checked by the AS that created it, ASes are free to choose the MAC schemes they prefer.
 As a consequence, an AS may use an own MAC scheme including an algorithm that is weak or insecure.
 In this case, a brute-force attack to determine the MAC's key may succeed.
 On the other hand, ASes can always quickly switch to a secure algorithm without the need for coordination with other ASes.

 As a second method to break a MAC, an adversary might attempt to directly brute-force the MAC itself.
-This requires an online attack: The adversary needs to send one packet to verify each guess.
+This requires an online attack: The adversary needs to send one packet per guess for verification.
 For a 6-byte MAC, the adversary would need to try 2<sup>47</sup> (~140 trillion) different MACs to successfully forge the MAC of a single hop field.
-Moreover, for each incorrect hop field, the corresponding AS will return an error message, such as a SCMP (SCION Control Message Protocol) packet.
+Moreover, for each incorrect hop field, the corresponding AS will return an error message, such as a SCMP packet (SCION Control Message Protocol).
 As a consequence, each incorrect guess will be visible to a monitoring entity.
 Thus, the attack can be easily detected.

 In all cases, *if* an online brute-force attack succeeds, the obtained hop field can be reused until its eventual expiration.